ricdip/SimpleInterpreter/README.md

     2
     ```

-- Recursion: the recursive function can call itself from within its own code:
+- **Recursion**: the recursive function can call itself from within its own code:
     ```
     > let fact = fn(n) {
     ..   if(n == 0) {